joshbrew/JS-Maze-Generator-with-A-Star-Solver/README.md

 Lots of comments in the code for explaining.

-- A* does single and multiagent pathfidning, multiagent allows e.g. for setting avoidance/wait rules for each other on each pass.
+- A* does single and multiagent pathfinding, multiagent allows e.g. for setting avoidance/wait rules for each other on each pass.

 # Run Example